chooseaconduct/chooseaconduct.github.io/casestudies/ruby-talk.md

 >>  when they stop posting the nazi propaganda about ukraine.
 >>
 >>  PS: See [**Glory To Ukraine!
 Fuck (Vladimir) Putin!
 Stop the War!
 Punk Special Edition - How-To Send A Stop The War Message To The World With Your Profile Picture »**](https://rubytalk.org/t/glory-to-ukraine-fuck-vladimir-putin-stop-the-war-punk-special-edition-how-to-send-a-stop-the-war-message-to-the-world-with-your-profile-picture/75833)
+>>>
+>>>  To quote Wolf in the thread:
+>>>    Geez, I've never expected Russian propaganda to be so strong on this mailing list.
+For the record, Russia has stolen Crimea, then they deployed their own unmarked troops into Eastern Ukraine to help with insurrection there and now [the dictator Vladimir] Putin is coming for the rest of the country killing lot of civilians.
+Russia is the evil one here and it's fine to say so.
 >
 >
 >